ram24prasath/Penetration-Testing-DVWA/SQL Injection/Prevention Techniques.md

-# Prevention Techniques against SQLi
+# 🏁 SQL Injection(SQLi) Prevention Techniques

+SQL Injection attacks can be effectively mitigated by following secure coding practices.
+Below are the key techniques to prevent SQLi in web applications.

 ## 1. Use Prepared statements and parameterized Queries